gpaluk/pip80/README.md

 # 🔹Project goals

-The **pip80** project aims to provide a simple z80 computer project that balances simplistic design and high performance.
-Ideally, anyone should be able to build a **pip80** computer onto a breadboard, with minimal technical knowledge.
+The **pip80** project aims to provide a simple Z80 computer project that balances simplistic design and high performance.
+Ideally, anyone should be able to build a **pip80** computer, onto a breadboard, with minimal technical knowledge.

 The **pip80** is based on a modular design that consists of the following modules: